 Nowhere is there any mention of purgatory in God’s Word.
 This teaching is based on salvation by works and not by faith in Jesus’ sacrifice.
 Humans can’t earn heaven by their works.
-The apostle Paul clearly teaches that “by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
-Ephesians 2:8,9.
+The Bible clearly teaches that “by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2:8,9).

-Further, the Bible teaches that Christ offered His sacrifice once for all “By the which will we are sanctified through the offering of the body of Jesus Christ once for all” Heb 10:10.
-“For Christ also hath once suffered for sins” 1 Peter 3:18.
-Catholics has substituted this “once for all sacrifice” with humans’ efforts to gain salvation.
+Further, the Bible teaches that Christ offered His sacrifice once for all.
+“By the which will we are sanctified through the offering of the body of Jesus Christ once for all” (Hebrews 10:10).
+“For Christ also hath once suffered for sins” (1 Peter 3:18).
+Catholics has wrongly substituted this “once for all sacrifice” with humans’ efforts and meritorious works to gain salvation.

 The main Bible verse that Catholics use for evidence of Purgatory is found in 1 Corinthians 3:15.
 It says, “If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.”
 This passage is giving an example of things going through fire as a description of believers’ works being judged.
 If our works are good “gold, silver, costly stones,” they will pass through the fire unharmed, and we will be rewarded for them.
 If our works are evil “wood, hay, and straw,” they will be burned by the fire, and we will not be rewarded.

 This passage does not say that believers go through the fire, but rather that a believer’s works go through the fire.
 In fact, 1 Corinthians 3:15 refers to the believer “escaping through the flames,” not “being cleansed by the flames.”
 Jesus suffered so we don’t have to suffer.
 What infinite love!